collective/collective.recipe.solrinstance/README.txt

     Optional override for the template used to generate the ``schema.xml`` file.
 Defaults to the template contained in the recipe, i.e.
     ``templates/schema.xml.tmpl``.

+stopwords-template
+    Optional override for the template used to generate the ``stopwords.txt`` file.
+Defaults to the template contained in the recipe, i.e.
+    ``templates/stopwords.txt.tmpl``.

 jetty-destination
     Optional override for the directory where the ``jetty.xml`` file